school510587/BrlIMEHelper/readme.md

 Example 1:

 1. Set the output translation table and the input translation table to "Chinese (Taiwan, Mandarin)" and "Unicode braille", respectively.
-2. In the ASCII mode, switch 微軟注音 to the alphanumeric mode.
+2. In the ASCII mode, switch 微軟注音 to the alphanumeric input mode.
 3. On an edit control, type anything as if no braille keyboard emulation were running.

 After the three steps, you would find that the braille pattern of the output text is the same as your input characters, but the text actually consists of Unicode braille characters, which show the process of your braille input.
 That is, if the input translation table is not "Unicode braille", then these Unicode braille characters will be translated back to the ordinary alphanumeric symbols before output.